igor-u/estudos-clojure/README.md

 # estudos-clojure

-A Clojure library designed to ... well, that part is up to you.
+A library designed to practice the initial concepts of Clojure and functional programming, based on books and online learning platforms.

 ## Usage